KVerbarg/gb-salesdata/abap/Import2ERP.md

 Alternatively, in Global Bike, the route determination (SPRO > Sales and Distribution > Basic Functions > Routes > Route Determination > Maintain Route Determination) will be extended for all Dep.
 Country / Dest.
 Country combinations of US/DE (plus resp. zones) and with/without weight group(s), shipping condition 01 (standard), TGroup 003 (box).
 Also in SPRO > Logistics Execution > Shipping > Basic Shipping Functions > Shipping Point and Goods Receiving Point Determination > Set Up Storage-Location-Dependent Shipping Point Determination > Assign Shipping Point: add entries for loading Group 0004.

+Moreover, these materials are not related to all needed valuation areas and then no standard price can be set.
+In the material master, we need to create the "Accounting1" view for these materials and plants HH00 / MI00.

 #### ORBC1000
 Exception: ORBC1000 has no sales data at all.
-$\rightarrow$ We will not use this material at all.
+$\rightarrow$ We will not use this material.

 ~~Therefore, I copied sales data from another material (GRWL2000 for org unit DN00/WH) to ORBC1000 for DN00/WH.
 Modify delivery plant and taxation as needed.
 Do this for all four sales orgs.
 On "Basic Data 1", change Division from 00 (cross-division) to BI.
 Also copy the data for all four plants / FG00 from another material and adapt fields as needed until using the material in a sales order is possible.~~